Horizontal inverse mean curvature flow in the Heisenberg group: Preliminaries

-the $\mathbb{H}$-perimeter measure supported on $\partial E$, where $d\sigma$ be the differential of the Riemannian volume on $\partial E$. \end{definition} Since the $C^{1}$ smoothness of the boundary of $E_{t}$ is not preserved under HIMCF, the horizontal unit outer normal vector $\nu_{0}$ is not well defined at characteristic points.
-Therefore, it is necessary to consider the generalized horizontal outer normal vector and the $\mathbb{H}$-reduced boundaries, following the argument of De Giorgi (see e.g. \cite{D1955, EG1992}). \begin{definition} Let $E \subset \mathbb{H}^{1}$ be a $\mathbb{H}$-Cacciopoli set, we call $\nu_{0}^{*}$ a generalized horizontal outer unit normal vector to $E$ provided
+Since the $C^{1}$ smoothness of the boundary of $E_{t}$ is not preserved under the HIMCF, the horizontal unit outer normal vector $\nu_{0}$ is not well defined at characteristic points.
+Therefore, following the argument of De Giorgi (see e.g. \cite{D1955, EG1992}), we can consider the generalized horizontal outer normal vector and the $\mathbb{H}$-reduced boundaries. \begin{definition} Let $E \subset \mathbb{H}^{1}$ be a $\mathbb{H}$-Cacciopoli set, we call $\nu_{0}^{*}$ a generalized horizontal outer unit normal vector to $E$ provided